Broccoli salad with bacon, cheddar cheese, onion, tomatoes, tossed together in creamy, tangy dressing. You know you want some of this for dinner.

 - Salt and freshly ground black pepper

-What do you think – raw veggies are crunchalicious and these scientist are wack?
-Or cooked vegetables are delicious and nutritious?
+What do you think?
+Are raw veggies crunchalicious and these scientist are whacked?
+Or are cooked vegetables the most delicious and nutritious?